-If you would like to know more and have an overview of safeguarding issues for children and adults, Haringey LSCB (Local Safeguarding Children Board) has provided a short 20 minute elearning course (click here).
+If you would like to know more and have an overview of safeguarding issues for children and adults, Haringey LSCB (Local Safeguarding Children Board) has provided this short 20 minute elearning course.

 Reporting and escalation procedure: If you have a concern about the safety or welfare of a child or adult at risk on one of our activities, please take immediate action:

-• In the first instance, speak with the person in charge or supervising the activity who will forward to a Safeguarding Officer.
+- In the first instance, speak with the person in charge of supervising the activity who will forward your concern to a Safeguarding Officer

-• If you cannot speak with someone at the time, contact a Safeguarding Officer for the department:
+- If you cannot speak with someone at the time, contact a member of the safeguarding team via phone (contact details listed above) or the safeguarding referral email address firstname.lastname@example.org.

-- If a crime has been committed, report it to your local police on 101,
+- If a crime has been committed (non-emergency), report it to your local police on 101

 Police / Ambulance / Fire: Call 999 for report an emergency.

 Police (non-emergency): Call 101 to report a crime to local police.